 “He was a fish out of water at his new school.”

 We know immediately what the writer means, even though it’s illogical to compare a school student to a fish.

-Other examples of common metaphors are “night owl”, “early bird”, “couch potato”, “eyes were fireflies”, “apple of my eye”, “heart of stone”, “heart of a lion”, and “heart of gold.”
+Other examples of common metaphors are “night owl”, “cold feet”, “beat a dead horse”, “early bird”, “couch potato”, “eyes were fireflies”, “apple of my eye”, “heart of stone”, “heart of a lion”, “roller coaster of emotions”, and “heart of gold.”

 2. Implied Metaphors

 Implied metaphors force you to use your imagination.
-They don’t make a direct comparison, which is easy to spot.
-Instead, they imply it.
+This kind of metaphor doesn’t make a direct comparison, which is easy to spot.
+Instead, it implies it.